 For families looking to save money, it’s worth keeping this in mind.
 You can read the full report from Which? here.

-At Compass, we want to make sure all our foster carers feel supported throughout their fostering journey with us.
+At Compass, we understand that raising a child in the UK isn’t cheap, which is why we pay all our foster carers a generous fostering allowance.
+This not only exceeds minimum national rates, but is also keeping pace with inflation.
+Still, we want to make sure all our foster carers feel supported throughout their fostering journey with us.
 We hope that these straightforward food-shopping tips will contribute to lessening the financial strain placed on our community, helping you become a money saving family.

-If you’re interested in saving money on other bills, why not check out our guide on reducing your household bills.
+If you’re interested in saving money in other ways, why not check out our guide on how to survive the cost of living crisis?
 We also have a list of discounts and benefits available to foster carers, which you can find here.